Thank you for your interest in PocketWizard radios!

 The Manual Radios:

 Manual radios include the PlusX, Plus IIIe, Plus IVe and MultiMAX II.
 These radios send out a simple “fire now!” signal and have a single pin hot shoe contact.
 Some have more advanced features like Zone Control, Long Range mode, and Intervalometer settings.
 The manual radios are compatible with virtually any flash or camera that can be triggered via a single pin trigger or sync port and can sync a remote flash up the camera’s X-sync.
+Plus IIIe and Plus IVe radios can also be used with the Raven from Fusion TLC for remote camera triggering or manual flash.

 Manual and ControlTL radios can also be used together, depending on your needs and equipment.
 For example, you can use a FlexTT5 on the camera to trigger to Speedlights attached to FlexTT5s and strobes attached to Plus IIIs.
 Most of our radios are available as kits as well, to save you money and make it easier to have all you need in one place.